-I mentioned how the TeleWonderWoman Challenge List of Five has hands-down been the most productive means of bumping up mine.
-To my surprise, she loved the idea so much that she immediately threw a name on her own list.
-By the night of the event, she had a second name.
+Last week, my friend Emma came over to help me prepare for a presentation.
+As we died my gray roots black (ah!), talk landed at her struggle with lack of confidence.
+The TeleWonderWoman List of Five has hands-down been the most productive means of bumping up mine.
+She immediately threw a name on her own list.
+By the night of the event, she had a second name at the ready.

 - Carrie Fisher: “Fuck it, why do you care?”

 - Michelle Obama: Grace, intelligence, and taking the high road.